 The Pearl gas-to-liquids plant in Qatar has been running at more than 85 percent of capacity in recent days, Chief Financial Officer Simon Henry said.
 “We are very much on track to finish ramping up towards full capacity in the fourth quarter.”
 Full- scale operation at the $19 billion plant, the biggest in the world, was delayed from July because of maintenance.

 Chief Executive Officer Peter Voser in February forecast 50 percent higher operational cash flow through 2015 on new projects.
 The Anglo-Dutch company, which scaled back shale-gas drilling in the U.S. to focus on oil, agreed in September to pay $1.9 billion to Chesapeake Energy Corp.
-(CHK) for liquids-rich acreage in Texas.
+(CHK:US) for liquids-rich acreage in Texas.